-MSDE's analysis of the data demonstrated that twelve (12) LSSs were identified as having disproportionate representation of racial and ethnic groups in special education and related services.
-Based on the "n" size requirement, a total of seven (7) LSSs were excluded from the calculation because they did not meet the "n" size for any racial/ethnic group.
+MSDE's analysis of the data for the 2017-2018 performance period demonstrated that one (1) LSS was identified as having disproportionate representation of racial and ethnic groups in special education and related services during the 2017-2018 performance year.
+No LSSs were excluded from the calculation.